 Confirm that your solar installer is properly licensed.
 This help guarantee that the work is done properly using current installation best practices.
 There are five different levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
 To earn licensure, a contractor must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

 Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see feedback from past customers on local solar companies.
 Detailed reviews can help you assess a company's dependability and customer service.
-Use caution with companies that have no reviews or mostly negative ones.
+Use caution with companies that have barely any reviews or mostly negative ones.

-High-quality solar installations should have robust workmanship and performance guarantees.
-The workmanship guarantee covers any installation issues like cracks in the panels, poor alignment, or poor wiring.
-The output warranty ensures an energy generation baseline.
-Strong warranties reflect a solar provider's faith in its installations.
+Quality solar installations should have comprehensive workmanship and performance warranties.
+The workmanship warranty covers any installation problems such as cracks in the panels, poor alignment, or poor wiring.
+The performance guarantee promises a specific energy output level.
+Strong warranties indicate that a solar installer trusts its installations.

 Solar power can help lower your electricity costs long-term.
 When considering solar panel's cost and value, be sure to weigh these considerations.